 Three Things to Prepare Before Your Next Exam

+What your policy covers, key sublimits, major exclusions.
 One page.
 Plain language.
-Updated at every renewal.
-When the examiner asks whether the board reviewed coverage, this document is the answer.
+Updated at renewal.
+When the examiner asks whether the Board reviewed coverage, this is your answer.

 Where This Leads